ADVRHumanoids/hhcm_vision_model_utils/README.md

-# HHCM Vision Model Workbench
+# HHCM Vision Model Utils

 A comprehensive toolkit for computer vision model development, specializing in object detection and instance segmentation.
-This workbench provides end-to-end workflows from dataset preparation through model training, with support for multiple frameworks including YOLO and Mask RCNN.
+This repo provides end-to-end workflows from dataset preparation through model training, with support for multiple frameworks including YOLO and Mask RCNN.

 ## Overview